 But this actually makes a serious difference in the success of your discovery call.

-And it makes sense.
-After all, the goal of the discovery process is for you and the prospect to get to know each other, and a video call facilitates a connection on a personal level.
+It makes sense.
+After all, the goal of the discovery process is to get to know each other, and a video call facilitates a connection on a personal level.
 You’re not two businesses interacting—you’re two people.
 Be a human on your discovery call, and you’ll form a more human (read: stronger) relationship with the prospect.

 Yeah, this tip probably got a big ol’ sigh as well.